neilbcruz/neil-portfolio/README.md

 # Portfolio Website

-This is a portfolio website for Neil Cruz
+This is a portfolio website for Neil Cruz.
+Check it out!
+neilbcruz.com

 ## Installation